Wilson, Gray lead US to 77-63 win over China in World Cup

 After a slow start, Wilson was clutch in the fourth quarter, finishing with 20 points to help the U.S. beat China 77-63 on Saturday.

 “I don’t know how I’m doing it,” Wilson said.
-“You just put things aside. … It’s like riding a bike.
-I am exhausted, I’m not going to lie about it.”
+“You just put things aside … It’s like riding a bike.
+I am exhausted, I’m not going to lie about it.
+At this point I don’t even think about it.
+I’m surrounded by greatness.
+I really lean on them.
+I don’t even know which way is up.
+I see it’s daylight and feel I need to go to sleep.”

 The U.S. now has won 25 consecutive World Cup games since losing in the 2006 semifinals to Russia.
 The Americans advanced to the quarterfinals and are one away from matching their record 26-game run from 1998-2006.